1. Home

 My electric bill is $290/mo

 The grid is the infrastructure used by utility companies to transmit and distribute electricity.
-That includes transmission lines (aka “power lines”), electrical substations, and the power distribution equipment that connects the grid to every home and business.
+That includes transmission lines, electrical substations, and the power distribution equipment that connects the grid to every home and business.

-In most cases, the power used by your home or business is generated by local power plants affiliated with your electric utility company and then transmitted to you over the local grid.
-However, most power plants are interconnected across large regional grids.
+In most cases, the power used by your home or business is generated by local power plants and then transmitted to you over the local grid, but power can also be sent over longer regional distances.

-There are levels or degrees of going off the grid, but when it comes to electricity, off the grid means your home is not connected to any electric utility, or the electric grid.
+When it comes to electricity, off the grid means your home is not connected to the electric grid at all.
+You won’t receive electricity from a local utility.

 The only way to be truly off-grid is completely disconnecting with any electric utility.
-Thus, there are no physical wires leading from the power lines into your home, and you don’t get bills from the utility company or a retail electric provider.
-When you go completely off the grid, you generate all your own electricity for your energy needs.
+No electricity flowing from power lines to your home, and no bills from a utility company or retail electric provider.
+When you go completely off the grid, you generate all the electricity you need.

 That’s right.
 Installing solar panels on your roof is not going off-grid.
-However, wiring your rooftop solar system into your home's electric system to run your appliances and meet your energy needs does make you the primary producer of your home electricity.
+However, home solar panels can make you the primary producer of your home electricity.

 Chart comparing solar energy production and electricity consumption during a typical day, showing when energy is drawn from solar power, and when energy is drawn from the grid.

-Your solar power system produces electric power by converting sunlight into a flow of electricity, and as you’d imagine, it only generates electricity when the sun is shining.
+Your solar power system produces electric power by converting sunlight into a flow of electricity.
 In most cases, your home will use electricity as the system generates it.
-Thus, your average home using solar panels isn’t considered off the grid for electricity because it still needs electricity when the sun isn’t shining (e.g., at night) or shining less (e.g., in the winter).
+When the sun isn’t shining or shining less (e.g., in the winter), your home will draw electricity from the grid.

-Batteries for solar power storage are increasingly effective, and many homeowners add them to their overall solar power system design.
+Batteries for solar power storage are increasingly effective, and many homeowners add them to their solar panel system to provide backup power, stretch their solar energy farther, or, in some cases, boost solar savings

 Solar batteries store the excess power created by the solar panels when the sun is shining.
 The stored electricity can be used to meet your needs any time, but most typically at night, during overcast days, or during blackouts.

 Most homeowners who install solar power remain connected with the grid.
-Using a combination of solar panels and grid electricity can produce substantial, regular, and long-term savings on your electricity bill because you are generating most of your own energy.
+Using a combination of solar panels and grid electricity is often the most simple, reliable, and valuable way to go solar.

 You have additional advantages staying on the grid.

-• In areas with net metering, you can receive credit for the extra electricity your home produces and feeds back into the grid.
+• In areas with net metering or net billing, you can receive credit for the extra electricity your home produces and feeds back into the grid.

 • Any time your solar panels don’t generate power (including nights and cloudy days), you automatically and seamlessly switch to using power from the grid.